nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     In that case, the code spawns for :kconfig:option:`CONFIG_FLASH_LOAD_SIZE` (or for the whole remaining chosen ``zephyr,flash`` memory if the load size is set to ``0``).
     The settings memory partition definition is still used by the firmware even if the :kconfig:option:`CONFIG_USE_DT_CODE_PARTITION` Kconfig option is disabled.

-For more information about how to configure the flash memory layout in the DTS files, see :ref:`zephyr:flash_map_api`.
+For more information about how to configure the non-volatile memory layout in the DTS files, see :ref:`zephyr:flash_map_api`.

 Memory layout in Partition Manager
 ----------------------------------